openwisp/django-freeradius/docs/source/general/enforcing_limits.rst

 edit the profiles for different types of users.
 You can map the profiles to the users from the user change page i.e., at the url ``/admin/auth/user/<user_id>/change``.

+You will find two profiles which are created automatically:

+- ``Limited User`` is the deafult profile for new users, the default limits are 3 hours and 300 MB daily
+- ``Power User`` is a profile you can use to grant unlimited usage

-You will find two default profiles named Limited User and Power User which are created automatically.
-Limited User could be the profile of any default user and Power user the profile of users having unlimited power.
-You can customize these ones or create new ones according to your needs.
+You can customize these profiles or create new ones according to your needs.

 **Note on the default profile**: keep in mind that the profile flagged as default will by automatically assigned to new users.